ale94mleon/moldrug/docs/source/installation.rst

     conda activate moldrug
     conda install -c ale94mleon -c conda-forge moldrug

-If some dependencies are missing, please installead through pip.
+If some dependencies are missing, please installed through pip.
 Some of them could be:

 .. code-block:: bash